nskaggs/TabPad/README.md

 Edit `TabPadConfig.py` file.

 # TabPad is Not Transparent
 TabPad transparency depends on your compositing manager.
 If the compositing manager do not support transparency, you may see an opaque or a translucent background.
-TapPad works absolutely fine with Compiz.
+TapPad works absolutely fine with Compiz and Kwin.

 # Current Limitations
   * Diagonal movement keys are yet to be implemented.